What Is a CRM and how Can it Benefit Your Business?

 Connecting the Dots

 Generally speaking, it can be hard to efficiently get a picture (or get a picture at all) of what has happened and what is happening within your business.
 How many times has a prospect visited your website?
 What products are they most interested in?
 Has one of your customers attended a recent webinar?
 What lead channels produce the most sales of a particular item?
 To go beyond the anecdotal requires data and since data is often stored in separate systems, the process of producing meaningful answers requires your systems to talk to each other.
-Beyond important metrics, integrations allows you to do things that would otherwise be too time consuming to be justified.
+Beyond important metrics, integration allows you to do things that would otherwise be too time consuming to be justified.
 Getting a well integrated system can happen in one of 2 ways: either purchasing a CRM that already has a lot of out-of-the-box integrations or doing some custom development with an integration partner.
 Here is a list of the primary integration areas to look out for: (Note: Some of these systems come baked into various CRMs, but some businesses require more feature rich 3rd party applications and these need to be integrated)

 - Email Marketing: You don’t want to have deal with manual imports, exports, duplicates, etc by having your CRM and Email data siloed.
-Having these systems talk also allows you track what actions your campaign triggered (i.e. A prospect clicked on an email link and signed up for a free trial).
+Having these systems talk also allows you to track what actions your campaign triggered (i.e. A prospect clicked on an email link and signed up for a free trial).

 - Web Forms: You don’t want to just get an email with the details of a new lead, it’s much more efficient to have the lead submission go directly into your CRM.
 This also allows for a quick automatic email to alert your sales rep and a confirmation message to the prospect.